rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 You can use different types of data sources for templates:

-* Files : CSV, fixed column width files, DbUnit.
+* Files: CSV, fixed column width files, DbUnit.
 For importing data of custom file formats or from other sources, see Section 9.9, “Custom
   EntitySources”

 * Storage Systems: Relational databases For importing data of proprietary storage systems, see Section 9.12, “Custom StorageSystems”